-47. Following paragraphs 9.6 (c) and (d), 9.8 and Appendix J of the Guidance Notes, and also paragraph 60 of the General Panel Guidelines, submitting units are required to provide environment data as evidence for statements appearing in the environment overview statement.
-The Panel will consider the environment data within the context of the information provided in the environment overview statement, and within the context of the disciplines concerned.

-48. Data on "staff employed by the university proper" and "graduates of research postgraduate programmes" will be used to inform the Panel's assessment in relation to the "people" (section (3) (i) and (ii)).
-Data on "research grants/contracts" obtained during the assessment period will be used to inform the Panel's assessment on the "income" (section (4)).
-Additional relevant quantitative data or indicators are indicated in paragraph 46 above.
-Such additional information should be submitted within the appropriate section(s) of the environment overview statement.
+- 45. Following paragraphs 9.6 (d) and (e), 9.9 and Appendix H of the Guidance Notes, and also paragraph 61 of the General Panel Guidelines, submitting units are required to provide environment data in conjunction with the UoA-level environment overview statement as evidence for statements appearing in it.
+The Panel will consider the environment data within the context of the information provided in the environment overview statement, and within the context of the disciplines concerned. - Data on "staff employed by the university proper" and "graduates of research postgraduate programmes" will be used to inform the Panel's assessment in relation to the "people" (section (4) of the UoA-level environment overview statement).
+Data on "on-going research grants/contracts" obtained during the assessment period will be used to inform the Panel's assessment on the "income (e.g. grants received)" (part of section (5) of the UoA-level environment overview statement).
+Additional relevant quantitative data or indicators are indicated in paragraph 44 above.
+Such additional information should be submitted within the appropriate section(s) of the UoA-level environment overview statement.